lvzxr/apb-reloaded/README.md

    - Interface | Social Designers - This will only work in social but lets you bind a key to open the Clothing, Character, Vehicle, Symbol and Theme studios
    - Movement  | Always Sprint - Works exactly the same as the old Always sprint, just bind it, press it once spawned into a district and you will always be running
    - Movement  | Crouch (Hold) - The same as previous hold to crouch except now ingame!
+   - Driving   | Vehicle Special Function (Hold) - This allows you to hold the siren on rather than have it toggle, if it gets stuck hold the button whilst getting out of the car to reset it
    - Combat    | Lean (Hold) - Hold down the lean key rather than have it toggle
    - Combat    | Primary/Secondary weapon - Allows you to set keys to select which weapon you want rather than cycle between them which is the default behaviour
    - Music     | Music Player Volume - Controls the volume of the music player in steps of 20